strubelab/protocols/README.md

   3. Project Management Board: see the [Projects section](https://github.com/graik/wetproject/projects) on github

+  4. Customized templates for the [issue tracker](https://github.com/graik/wetproject/issues)

-  4. Low-key web site: edit pages in [docs folder](docs), access it under https://graik.github.io/wetproject/
+  5. Low-key web site: edit pages in [docs folder](docs), access it under https://graik.github.io/wetproject/

+## Creating your own experimental project

+  1. Fork this repository (see `Fork` Button up right)

+  2. Copy the project board -- [GitHub help](https://help.github.com/articles/copying-a-project-board/)

+      - navigate to the original project board (in this repo)
+      - open `Menu` (upper right)
+      - click the *** (the three dots for additional options)
+      - select `copy` and chose your new repository as a destination

+  3. Adapt the links in this `README.md` to point to your new project rather than the template

+Note: protocols could also be shared between repositories if we decide to merge modifications back to the original repository using pull requests.
+This will not affect issue tracking and project boards, which will remain separate.
+However, the simple website in [docs](docs) will be affected -- merging things back and forth, would mean that we cannot have different websites for each repository.

 ### Help